sinan-demirhan/ALL-PROJECTS/index.md

 [MY CERTIFICATES](Projects/CERTİFİCATES.pdf)

 ## Quality Projects(Image Processing)
-The aim of the project is
+The aim of the project is to predict defects on the textile products by using image filtering methods and control charts that we obtained with a sequence of measurements

 [PROJECT 1 PART-1](Projects/Quality Project 1 PART-1.html)
 [PROJECT 1 PART-2](Projects/Quality Project 1 PART-2.html)